B I B L E S T U D Y

 Mar 14:71 But he began to curse and to swear, saying, I know not this man of whom ye speak.

 Luk 22:60 And Peter said, Man, I know not what thou sayest.
 And immediately, while he yet spake, the cock crew.

 Luk 22:61 And the Lord turned, and looked upon Peter.
 And Peter remembered the word of the Lord, how he had said unto him, Before the cock crow, thou shalt deny me thrice.

 Mar 16:10 And she went and told them that had been with him, as they mourned and wept.

 Luk 24:11 And their words seemed to them as idle tales, and they believed them not.

 Gal 2:10 Only they would that we should remember the poor; the same which I also was forward to do.

 I have an "infallible coin".
-Whenever I "flip it" (it always "infinallibly" gives me the right answer).
-And whenever it's wrong... as soon as I realize it's wrong, I change my answer to what is right, thus "preserving" the "infalliblity" of "my infallble coin".
+Whenever I "flip it" (it always "infallibly" gives me the right answer).
+And whenever it's wrong... as soon as I realize it's wrong, I change my answer to what is right, thus "preserving" the "infallibility" of "my infallible coin".

 (Now you "understand" how the doctrine of "Papal infallibility" works)

-The "policy" of entire "nations" are being "determined" by this "doctrine"
+The "policies" of entire "nations" has been both "affected" and "determined" throughout history by this "doctrine"